Ssvenkerud/Aela/README.md

 This is a very ambitious list of features.
 This is a project for me to expand my skills as a programmer.
 I am not certain that I will be able to create this, but it will be fun nontheless.

+ps.
+Before anyone asks, the name of tha app is infact inspired by the protagonst of Horizon Zero Dawn.